solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 emulator should show a message that it is installing the new APK.
 When it finishes installing, you should see the APK as an app icon in the emulator.

-The app that was installed is just a scaffold app from Expo.
+The app that was installed is just a [Custom Dev Build](https://docs.expo.dev/develop/development-builds/introduction/) app from Expo.
 The last thing you'll need to do is run the following command to run the development server:

 ```bash